Mixed spice isn’t something you’ll find on North American grocery store shelves so just make your own! It’s so easy and useful for British baking!

 Homemade British Mixed Spice Recipe

-Based on a BBC Food recipe Makes
+Based on a BBC Food recipe Makes a small jar

 FULL PRINTABLE RECIPE BELOW